dortania/OpenCore-Install-Guide/ktext.md

   * If any kext also includes a `.dSYM` file, you can simply delete it.
 They're only for debugging purposes.
 * **Location Note**: These files **must** be placed under `EFI/OC/Kexts/`.

-All kext listed below can be found **pre-compiled** in the [Kext Repo](http://kexts.goldfish64.com/).
+Most kexts listed below can be found **pre-compiled** in the [build repo](http://dortania.github.io/builds/).
 Kexts here are compiled each time there's a new commit.

 ### Must haves